TaleStation/TaleStation/jollystation_modules/README.md

 # Upstream merge:

 The time has come for doom.
 Pull from upstream and pray.
-Before you make your PR, you are REQUIRED to add [MDB IGNORE] in your PRs title, this stops the Map Diff bot from rendering.
+Before you make your PR, you are REQUIRED to add [MDB IGNORE] and [IDB IGNORE] in your PRs title, this stops the Map Diff bot from rendering.

 - Run ./_merge_driver.bash from gitbash (or any bash terminal, I guess) This will do a few things:
 	- A list of all unticked files in the code directory will be printed.